bytedance/byteps/docs/performance.md

 We show our experiment on BERT-large training, which is based on GluonNLP toolkit.
 The model uses mixed precision.

 We use Tesla V100 32GB GPUs and set batch size equal to 64 per GPU.
-Each machine has 8 V100 GPUs with NVLink-enabled.
+Each machine has 8 V100 GPUs (32GB memory) with NVLink-enabled.
-Machines are inter-connected with 100 Gbps Infiniband network.
+Machines are inter-connected with 100 Gbps RoCEv2 network.

 BytePS outperforms Horovod (after carefully tuned) by 16% in this case, both with RDMA enabled.